-I know making your own hot crossed buns is a bit of ball ache but I have no balls and I can’t stand candied peel.
-Most shop bought buns are riddled with the horrible little blighters, tiny white bitter tasting pieces of hell.
-I’ve tried picking them out but they’re so hard to spot and so incorparated into the dough, that by the time I’m finished I’m left with a plate of crumbs.
+I know making your own hot crossed buns is a bit of ‘ball-ache’ but I have no balls and I can’t stand candied peel.
+Most shop bought buns are riddled with the horrible things.
+Tiny white bitter tasting pieces of hell!

-You’ll need: Baking paper and large high sided baking tray
+You’ll need: Baking paper 1 large or 2 smaller deep baking trays

 100g golden caster sugar